Code-Institute-Submissions/jamitag-The-Bike-People_DecResub/testing.md

 Performance was tested using the Lighthouse report function within Chrome Dev Tools.

-The following results where gernerated;
+The following results where generated;

 - Homepage for desktop result